jerboa88/Playlist-Archiver-for-Spotify/README.md

   client_secret         Your client secret for Spotify.
 Get one from https://developer.spotify.com/dashboard access_token          Your access token for Spotify.
 This can be found in tokens.yaml after the program is run for the first time refresh_token         Your refresh token for Spotify.
-This can be found in tokens.yaml after the program is run for the first time input_playlist_id     The ID of the playlist you want to make a copy of output_playlist_name  The name of the output playlist. strftime format codes can be used to include the date/time in the name
+This can be found in tokens.yaml after the program is run for the first time input_playlist_id     The ID of the playlist you want to make a copy of, or the special string 'saved_tracks' to make a copy of your 'Liked Songs' playlist output_playlist_name  The name of the output playlist. strftime format codes can be used to include the date/time in the name

 options:
   -h, --help            show this help message and exit --debug, -d           Whether to print additional information to the console for debugging.
 Default: false
 ```

+### Permissions
+This currently script requests the following scopes from the Spotify API:
+- `user-library-read`: to read your saved tracks
+- `playlist-read-private`: to read your private playlists
+- `playlist-read-collaborative`: to read your collaborative playlists
+- `playlist-modify-private`: to create and modify your private playlists

+If you aren't using all the features that this script provides, feel free to remove the scopes you don't need from the `SCOPE` variable in [constants.py].
+For example, if you are only making copies of public, non-collaborative playlists, you can remove the `user-library-read`, `playlist-read-private`, and `playlist-read-collaborative` scopes.

 ## Limitations
 - The setup script must be run once locally before the GitHub Actions workflows will work.
 This is because the Spotify API requires user authorization via the browser, which is not possible in a headless environment